Bahrens96/Games/README.md

 # Games
-Games coded inspired from inventwithpython.com
+Games coded inspired from inventwithpython.com by Al Sweigart